gocrane/crane/docs/tutorials/using-effective-hpa-to-scaling-with-effectiveness.md

 * spec.scaleTargetRef defines the reference to the workload that should be scaled.
 * spec.minReplicas is the lower limit replicas to the scale target which the autoscaler can scale down to.
 * spec.maxReplicas is the upper limit replicas to the scale target which the autoscaler can scale up to.
-* spec.metrics indicate the strategy to scaling target, value can be "Auto" and "Preview".
+* spec.scaleStrategy indicates the strategy to scaling target, value can be "Auto" and "Preview".
 * spec.metrics contains the specifications for which to use to calculate the desired replica count.
 Please refer to the details:
 * spec.prediction defines configurations for predict resources.If unspecified, defaults don't enable prediction.